kakisoft/slides/logistic-for-engineers-en/slide.md

 If you accept clients' offer without question, your company's work will drastically increase.

-If you want to avoid these outcome, project manager is required to have negotiation skill.
+If you want to avoid these outcomes, project manager is required to have negotiation skill.

 ---

-When you create this function, Accuracy is more important than development speed.
+When you create this function, accuracy is more important than development speed.

 A careful engineer who has few bugs is more suitable for this process than a careless engineer who can make it quickly.

 <br>

-<big>**resources required : intermediate to high**</big>
+<big>**Resources required : Intermediate to high**</big>

 ---